polkadot-developers/knowledgebase/current/smart-contracts/ink-development.md

 * Learn more about the design philosophy of [ink! in our conceptual documentation](/current/smart-contracts/ink-fundamentals.md).
-* Learn more about the [Contracts module](contracts-pallet).
+* Learn more about the [Contracts pallet](https://docs.rs/pallet-contracts).

 ### Examples

-* Follow a [tutorial to add this SRML Contracts module to your Substrate runtime](https://substrate.dev/docs/en/tutorials/adding-a-module-to-your-runtime/).
+* Follow a [tutorial to add this Contracts pallet to your Substrate runtime](https://substrate.dev/docs/en/tutorials/adding-a-module-to-your-runtime/).

 ### References